tylerreisinger/cache-macro/README.md

 AThe created cache resides in thread-local storage so that multiple threads may simultaneously call the decorated function, but will not share cached results with each other.

-The above example will generate the following code:
+The first example will generate the following code:

 ```rust
 fn __lru_base_fib(x: u32) -> u64 {